petiaccja/Mathter/README.md

 Mathter
 ===
-**It's not really production ready, but keep reading if interested.**
+**As the code is fresh, it is subject to interface changes and may contain bugs.**

 What is this?
 ---
-Mathter is a linear algebra library focused on 2D and 3D game development.
-It uses the latest C++ features to provide a painless and highy configurable API.
-As of now, only fixed-size vectors and matrices are supported.
+Mathter is a linear algebra library focused on 3D game development.
+Most other math libraries use a certain set of conventions for vectors and matrices.
+Even if you are lucky enough to have these documented, they are most certainly not *your* conventions.
+Getting fed up with this was the primary motive to write another library.
+You can tell Mathter to use *your* own conventions by setting a few template parameters, and you get it all generated for you thanks to C++ template (dark) magic.

 Features
 ---
+- (To Be Added (TBA) features in parentheses)
 - Header-only: just include Mathter/*
+- Vectors, Matrices, (Quaternions TBA), Hyperplanes, Parametric lines
+- In any dimension
+- Configurable:
+  - Base data type: float, double, (int, std::complex, custom TBA)
-- Configureable
+  - Dimension
-  - Float, double, int, or roll your own (only float and double is tested as of now)
-  - Dimensions as template parameters
-  - Post- and pre-multiplication style for geometrical transforms
+  - Preferred multiplication order: vector*matrix or matrix*vector
-  - Row-major and column-major memory layout
+  - Memory layout: row-major and column-major matrices
-  - Tightly pack elements (no SIMD alignment and padding)
+  - Tight packing: removes alignment requirements and padding from between elements (disables SIMD as well)
-- Fast: SIMD accelerated, loops unrolled for small matrices
+- SIMD acceleration, optimized for small matrices
-- Vectors and Matrix arithmetic
+- Vectors:
+  - Arithmetic operators
+  - Dot product, cross product (in higher dimensions as well)
+  - Concatenation
-- Common matrix operations
+- Matrices:
-- Geometrical transforms (projective coming soon)
-- Hyperplanes, parametric lines, intersection
+  - Arithmetic operators
+  - Common: trace, determinant, inverse, transpose
-- Matrix decompositions (LU (SVD coming soon)
+  - Decomposition: LU decomposition, (SVD TBA)
-- Quaternions (coming soon)
+- Geometry:
+  - Hyperplane-line and line segment intersection
+  - Line-line, line segment-line segment intersection in 2D
+  - Distance from plane (line and line segment TBA)

+Shortcomings:
+- Dimensions specified only at compile time
+- Slow compilation: explicit template specialization in your project solves this

 Examples
 ---